jtroo/kanata/README.md

 This project is written in Rust because Rust is my favourite programming language and the awesome [keyberon crate](https://github.com/TeXitoi/keyberon) exists.
-I was able to add my
-[desired tap-hold behaviour](https://github.com/TeXitoi/keyberon/pull/85) with not too much trouble.
+This project would not exist without keyberon.
+I was able to add my [desired tap-hold behaviour](https://github.com/TeXitoi/keyberon/pull/85) with not too much trouble.